glepnir/nvim/README.md

 Hi there is my personal neovim config with neovim nightly, because i'm neovim member

-If you like my config and want to use it, Please see my anohter project [Cosynvim](https://github.com/glepnir/cosynvim), Cosy based on
+If you like my config and want to use it, Please see my other project [Cosynvim](https://github.com/glepnir/cosynvim), Cosy based on

 my config and have a detailed documentation tutorial.
 I don't like install too many plugins,It will